ruppinlab/DECODEM/README.md

 #### DECODEMi
-- `model_transneo_lirics_cv_v3.py`: performs cross-validation analysis using the TransNEO cohort and extracts the top predictive CCIs.
+- `model_transneo_lirics_cv_v3.py`: performs cross-validation analysis using TransNEO and extracts the corresponding top predictive CCIs.
-- `predict_sammut_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validates on the ARTemis + PBCP cohort and extracts the top predictive CCIs.
+- `predict_sammut_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validates on ARTemis + PBCP and extracts the corresponding top predictive CCIs.
-- `predict_brightness_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validate on the BrighTNess cohort and extracts the top predictive CCIs.
+- `predict_brightness_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validates on BrighTNess and extracts the corresponding top predictive CCIs.
-- `predict_sc_validation_cci_pseudopatients_v1.R`: validates the top predictive CCIs extracted by DECODEMi in TNBC (using BrighTNess) with a single-cell pseudopatient cohort sourced from the Zhang et al. SC-TNBC cohort and generates Figs. S4E-F.
+- `predict_sc_validation_cci_pseudopatients_v1.R`: validates the top predictive CCIs extracted by DECODEMi in triple negative breast cancer (using BrighTNess) with a single-cell pseudopatient cohort sourced from the Zhang et al. SC-TNBC cohort and generates Figs. S4E-F.

 If `svdat = True` in the scripts, the predictions will be saved in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/) (in .pkl format).